Suez accident gives Japanese shipping firms pause for thought | DW | 19.05.2021

 Russian and Chinese ambitions

-Russia is also promoting the Trans-Siberian Railway as a direct link from its east coast port city of Vladivostok to Europe.
+Russia is also promoting the Trans-Siberian Railway as a direct link to Europe from its east coast port city of Vladivostok.
 The facilities are already in place, although there are concerns about the reliability of the Russian rail infrastructure.
 Nevertheless, Russian President Vladimir Putin appears to anticipate a windfall from the two potential routes.

 In May 2018, Putin signed the executive order on national objectives for the coming six years, which included "reducing the time taken to ship containers by rail, in particular from the Russian Far East to Russia's western border, down to seven days, and quadrupling the volume of transit container traffic by rail."